 3.1.
 If you are an individual, you must be 18 years or older to use our Services.
 We may set a different age limit for some of our Services.
 By applying for Payoma Account you declare that you are 18 years or older or meet other minimum age requirement.
 We may require at any time that you provide evidence of your age.

 3.2.
 You may only apply for Payoma Account and use our Services if it is legal to do so in your country of residence.
-By apply for Payoma Account and using our Services you represent and warrant to us that application for Payoma Account and usage of our Services do not violate any laws or regulations applicable to you.
+By apply for Payoma Account and using our Services you represent and warrant to us that your application for Payoma Account and usage of our Services does not violate any laws or regulations applicable to you.

 If you are a body corporate